xoxzo/blog.xoxzo.com/content/Engineering/the-game-of-deployment-en.md

 Title: The Game of Deployment
 Date: 2017-07-26
-Slug: deployment-techniques
+Slug: the-game-of-deployment
 Lang: en
 Tags: Deployment;
 Author: Shauryadeep Chaudhuri
 Summary: With the growing need of managing application deployment, these are some of the ways we found to setup an in-house deployment management system for web applications.

 Web Application Deployment is one of the important parts in application development.
 Once an application is developed, you are required to serve it to your users, and if it is not served right it would impact your customer base.
 Over the years the procedures required in deployment have grown complex, and management cumbersome.
-Due to these factors we have decided to setup a system in-house that would help us deploy more easily.
-As part of out research I looked into various approaches on how to setup an in-house application deployment management system, I have come across various deployment strategies and today would like to give my views on why this is necessary going forward and a couple of strategies I have found viable.
+Due to these factors, we have decided to setup a system in-house that would help us deploy more easily.
+As part of our research, I looked into various approaches on how to setup an in-house application deployment management system, I have come across various deployment strategies and today would like to give my views on why this is necessary going forward and a couple of strategies I have found viable.

 ###Growing need of Application Deployment Management
 -----